openstack-charmers/release-tools/global/README.md

-There are 2 basic OpenStack Charm structure:
+There are 3 basic OpenStack Charm structure:

 1. Classic (non-reactive) + Zaza functional tests
 2. Source (reactive) + Zaza functional tests
+3. Ops (Operator framework)

 The 'global' dir contains gold reference files for each of the above, which should be maintained as the source of truth, and pushed out